Beatrix Lyall: World War One

 By 1914, Beatrix Lyall was known in her role as leader of the Mothers Union, and was noted for her public speaking skills and her campaigning for child welfare.
 During the war she gave her services to a number of government departments and served on the War Savings Committee.
 She gave addresses to munitions workers and miners which were published by the British Women's Patriotic League.
 In 1919 she was made a Commander of the Order of the British Empire for her services during the conflict.

 Politics

 Lyall's high public profile led to her being approached by the Conservative-backed Municipal Reform Party to stand for election to the London County Council.
 In March 1919 she was duly elected as a councillor for Fulham East.
 In 1924 she was made a Dame Commander of the Order of the British Empire.
-She served as vice-chairman of the council from 1932–1933, and was the first woman to hold the post.
+She served as vice-chairman of the council from 1932 to 1933, and was the first woman to hold the post.

 In 1934 she lost her seat on the council when the Labour Party took control for the first time.
 She returned to the council in December 1935 when a by-election was held, but did not stand for the subsequent election in 1937.